How to enjoy making decisions?

 Especially, since I am paying attention to if it feels loving to my body/person, when I do something "for others".

-So, some fear is still there, especially, with "bigger decisions" and as long as I am still living together with my two younger kids.
+So, some fear is still there, especially, with "bigger decisions" and as long as I am still living together with my two youngest kids.

 But paying attention to feelings and sensations in my body, questioning the beliefs behind them (which is what Love often wants to do through me) let's my nervous system relax and even enjoy the process of making decisions.